quantumauth-io/quantum-auth-client/README.md

 ### Development

-You will need an Infura api ky in your environment
+You will need an Infura api key in your environment

 ```
 INFURA_API_KEY=<your-key>